Tanzyingsz/DDM-Dissertation/【P】Question to be answered.md

 [main focus]

-2.  **What motivates and inspires you to carry out this research?
-    What are your ambitions - what do you want the project to do?
+2. **What motivates and inspires you to carry out this research?What are your ambitions - what do you want the project to do?
 Why?**

 The problem I discoverd in really life that inspires me.
 It is a substantial, environmentally-damaging, and unavoidable problem that Chinese students must face in having to waste hundreds of pounds worth of living items that they bought on arrival when they leave the UK.